 Coordination in accordance with the National Historic Preservation Act of 1966 (NHPA), Section 106 is on-going with regard to the historic and archaeological studies being conducted for the project.
-Where historic sites are determined to be eligible for inclusion in the NRHP, the Columbus Regional Airport Authority (CRAA) and the Federal Aviation Administration (FAA) are required to comply with all requirements of the NHPA prior to disturbance of a structure or site.
-There are twelve sites in the General Study Area (GSA) that are on or eligible for listing on the NRHP.
-These sites are listed in Table 5.7-1.
+Where historic sites are determined to be eligible for inclusion in the NRHP, the Columbus Regional Airport Authority (CRAA) and the FAA are required to comply with all requirements of the NHPA prior to disturbance of a structure or site.
+There are 12 sites in the General Study Area (GSA) that are on or eligible for listing on the NRHP.
+These sites are listed in Table 5.7-1 and shown on Exhibit 5.7-1, Section 4(f), 6(f), and Historic Sites.
 Two sites, Old Airport Control Tower - on the NRHP and Former Air Force Plant 85 - eligible for listing on the NRHP, are within the Detailed Study Area (DSA).
-Refer to Section 5.8, Historic, Architectural, Archeological, and Cultural Resources, for further discussion regarding NHPA Section 106.
-These locations are shown on Exhibit 5.7-1, Section 4(f), 6(f), and Historic Sites.
+Refer to Section 5.8, Historic, Architectural, Archaeological, and Cultural Resources, for further discussion regarding NHPA Section 106.
+See Appendix J, Historic Resources, for copies of coordination between the FAA and the Ohio Historic Preservation Office regarding this project.